This article applies to the Smoothwall Firewall & Filter On-Premise solution in either Hardware or VM form.

 - Navigate to Web Proxy > Authentication > Exceptions.

-- From the left-hand field select any categories you wish to apply as an Authentication Exceptions and use the Add button to move the selection across.
+- From the left-hand field select any categories you wish to apply as an Authentication Exception and use the Add button to move the selection across.

 - Save the page with the Save button to complete the configuration.